 Real route data.
 Some tools work off airline schedule databases.
 Others scrape or estimate.
 If a tool says there’s a direct flight and there isn’t one, you’ve wasted everyone’s time.

 Date awareness.
 Routes are seasonal.
 A direct flight that exists in July might not run in November.
-The best tools let you check specific date ranges.
+The best tools let you check specific date ranges, schedule changes, and seasonal departures.

 The DIY approach